haiku/website/content/guides/building/pre-reqs.md

 tags = []
 +++

-The tools you need to compile software for Haiku, or to compile Haiku itself, depend on the platform that is used for building.
+The tools you need to compile software for Haiku, or to compile Haiku itself, depend on the platform that you are using for building Haiku.

-The Haiku operating system acts as a very convenient environment development, although not strictly necessary.
-It may also not be practical to use Haiku in some very special cases, such as when writing some drivers.
+The Haiku operating system can be a very convenient development environment for working on Haiku, but using Haiku is not not strictly necessary.
+It may also not be practical to use Haiku in some very special cases, such as when writing some drivers - using a virtual machine to test your changes may be much more practical.
+It may also be a bit slower as far as compilation times are concerned, but performance has massively improved over the years.
+Occasionally, building Haiku within Haiku can be problematic if the host is significantly out of date compared to the version being built.
+In this case, cross-compiling Haiku from another operating system, or updating Haiku to a newer version should fix that.

+On the other hand, while Haiku may not necessarily the fastest, there's a huge advantage to being able to immediately test the freshly compiled programs.
+Working from a Haiku environment is paramount in many cases, such as when you're porting applications to Haiku or when you're working on desktop applications.
+Using the operating system that you're working on is also very useful, because some of the difficulties that you may come across while using the system, or just using the system without coming across any real problems, will lead to even more improvements that everyone will benefit from.
+Haiku's a pretty good development platform on its own: There are IDEs (Integrated Development Environments) that are exclusive to and deeply integrated with Haiku, such as **Pe**, **Koder**, **microbe** and **Paladin**, as well as IDEs that were ported to Haiku and work perfectly fine with it, such as **Qt Creator** and the **Arduino IDE**, all the way up to the world famous text-based editors, such as **vim**, **nano** and **emacs**.

+If you'd like to have the best of both worlds, you could also use Haiku in a virtual machine and use that as a development environment.
+If you are using text-based IDEs, you could also connect to your virtual machine running Haiku with [Secure Shell](https://www.haiku-os.org/guides/daily-tasks/netservices/) and integrate that in your workflow.
+This may be a particularly viable option when working with [HaikuPorts](https://github.com/haikuports/haikuports).

-**A [nightly image](https://download.haiku-os.org) (or [stable release](/get-haiku)) of Haiku should contain all of the software needed to build its sources for x86.** Note that a build of the entire operating system on an x86_64 Haiku host will require that the buildtools are also prepared and compiled.
+**[Nightly images](https://download.haiku-os.org) (or [the latest stable release](/get-haiku)) of Haiku should contain all of the software needed to build Haiku in Haiku.** Note that building the entire operating system on an x86_64 Haiku host will require that the [`buildtools`](https://cgit.haiku-os.org/buildtools) for that architecture are also prepared and compiled.
 Use the same instructions as a cross-compile in this case.
-The reason for this is because some 32bit elements need to be built as well and the compiler supplied by default on an x86_64 environment is insufficient for building these elements.
+The reason for this is because some 32-bit objects need to be built as well and the compiler supplied by default on an x86_64 environment is insufficient for building these objects.

-So while Haiku is not necessarily the fastest, there's a huge advantage to being able to immediately test the freshly compiled binaries and having the tool chain pre-installed certainly reduces the chances of headaches.
-Occasionally, building Haiku withinin Haiku can be problematic if the host version is significantly out of date compared to the version being built.
-In this case, cross-compiling from another OS, or updating to a newer Haiku version may be required to get things working again.
+In short, you are basically free to use whichever operating system suits you the most in order to develop with Haiku.
+We understand that you may not be able to switch operating systems on a whim, or that Haiku may not fulfill your needs as well as it does for other people.
+You're free to use whichever operating system you feel like.

-Haiku supports building itself, or having itself *cross compiled* on another platform.
-We have also compiled a table with a list of operating systems that have been tested and confirmed to work, as far as building Haiku is concerned.
+For your convenience, we have also compiled a table with a list of operating systems that have been tested and confirmed to work, as far as building Haiku is concerned.
+If your operating system exhibits weird building-related problems, we would appreciate that you report these issues - or better yet, deal with them yourself and send them in, since that would massively help us and other people interested in developing on that operating system.
+The latter also applies if your operating system cannot be currently used to build Haiku.

 ## Installing Jam